A data product is a reusable data asset that bundles data together with

 The second principle suggests that for a distributed data platform to be successful, domain data teams must apply product thinking to the datasets they deliver – considering their data assets as their products, and the rest of the organization's data consumers, as their customers.

 Analyst firm Gartner explains that a data mesh architecture is designed with “the specific goal of building business-focused data products”.

 Data products are also relevant for centralized data management architectures, such as data fabric, where data products are created, managed, and adapted by central data teams for consumption by authorized data consumers across the company.

-This paper first defines data products and their attributes, and then goes on to discuss the market need, examples, the evolution from project- to product-driven data management, the advantages of, and prospects for data products, and how to get started.
+This paper defines data products and their attributes, and then discusses the market need, examples, the evolution from project- to product-driven data management, use cases, and how to get started.

 Today, data is produced at an unprecedented rate, due to the staggering amount of digital services and offerings, combined with ubiquitous Internet connectivity.
 At the same time, data is a company’s most important asset, and critical to business success.